immigrationstory/uk/en-gb/_posts/2020-08-08-ilr-requirements.md

     ![IELTS Test Report Form](/assets/ielts-certificate.jpg)

-    In accordance with the [rules on proving my knowledge of English for settlement](https://www.gov.uk/english-language/approved-english-language-qualifications), I am able to reuse my existing IELTS test despite it being older that 2 years because:
+    In accordance with the [rules on proving my knowledge of English for settlement](https://www.gov.uk/english-language/approved-english-language-qualifications), I am able to reuse my existing IELTS test despite it being older than 2 years because:

     0. the test was [submitted and accepted as part of my original Tier 2 (General) application]({% post_url en-gb/2020-07-29-tier-2-requirements %})
     0. the [qualification is CEFR B1 level or higher]({% post_url en-gb/2020-07-30-ielts-english-language-test %}#results)